tedtoal/XPT2046_Touchscreen_TT/README.md

 Three ways to allocate the object are shown in the comments above, depending on whether or not your want to use the IRQ pin and interrupts to improve touchscreen performance and reduce the time required when touchscreen functions are called to test for presses.
 The first two methods shown are equivalent, while the third uses interrupts (recommended method).

-The *begin()* function initializes the touchscreen object and device controller, the *setRotation()* function indicates what orientation the touchscreen is in (0-3 for north, east, south, west, and this must match the rotation setting for the ILI9341 library display when it is used), and setThresholds() is optional and allows you to alter the pressure threshold for detecting a press.
+The *begin()* function initializes the touchscreen object and device controller, the *setRotation()* function indicates what orientation the touchscreen is in (0-3 for north, east, south, west, and this must match the rotation setting for the display), and setThresholds() is optional and allows you to alter the pressure threshold for detecting a press.

 The begin() function can also specify communication on a different SPI port.